OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_kvm.rst

 - After clicking ‘Create’ you will be taken to the dashboard where you can see your running VMs.
 - You can click on your VM and manage it: Save its state, Reboot it, etc:

-.. note:: We know, thesea are very basic steps.
-If you want to try out real-life workloads with public IPs please continue to next section.
+.. note:: We know, these are very basic steps.
+If you want to try out real-life virtualization or kubernetes workloads with public IPs please continue to next section.

 Next Steps
 ==========